Nara is the perfect day trip from Kyoto or Osaka — plenty of delicious snacks, plenty of temples, and most importantly plenty of deer!

 Detour: The Catship Museum

-• 1.
-Nakatanidou (A foodie pitstop) As you walk from either of the two train stations towards the first stop, we suggest going through the backstreets rather than the main road.
+- 1. Nakatanidou (foodie pitstop): As you walk from either of the two train stations towards the first stop, we suggest going through the backstreets rather than the main road.
 The reward?
 A declicious handmade treat in the from of freshly-made mochi, pounded right in front of you.
 Try the specialty yomogi-mochi (flavored with mugwort), which is green and has a refreshing taste.
 Nakatanidou also sells freshly-baked senbei (rice crackers), which come in a variety of sweet and savory flavors.

-• 2.
-Kōfuku-ji Temple Coming up on your left you’ll soon see the temple Kōfukuji with its Gojuno-tō (Five-story Pagoda).
-The temple grounds are easy to expore, with stunning pagodas and halls — it’s a great introduction to the city.
+- 2. Kōfuku-ji Temple: Coming up on your left you’ll soon see the temple Kōfukuji with its Gojuno-tō (Five-story Pagoda).
+The temple grounds are easy to explore, with stunning pagodas and halls — it’s a great introduction to the city.
 You can also buy a shrine book, called “Goshuincho”, here.

-• 10.
-You’ve made it!
+- 10. You’ve made it!
 And you’re probably starving since we just suggested snacks (hope you brought some onigiri).
 May we suggest a hearty curry (and comfort food staple) at Coco’s to end the day?
-With adaptable spice levels, vegan and vegetarian menus, and affordable prices, it’s a win-win.
+With adaptable spice levels, vegan and vegetarian options, and affordable prices, it’s a win-win.

 The best food in Nara